Dry running is as exactly as it sounds, running the pump without liquid. Pumps should not be operated running dry.

 Another factor is the liquid previously in the pump.
 If the liquid is ambient or cooler, it will take more time for the pump to suffer damage after it starts to run dry than if the liquid is warmer.

 Dry running can be an expensive hazard on your equipment but with care and supervision, you can elongate the life of your machinery.
-Learn more about our maintenance best practices on our blog.
+Learn more about our maintenance best practices by contacting us.